ibm-cloud-docs/dr-automation-powervs/commands-ksys.md

 > **Note**: Note: Both `sharedprocpool=yes` and `targetprocpool=<pool_name>` are mandatory parameters.

-### Modify shared processor pool settings for a virtual machine
+### Modify shared processor pool settings for a virtual machine (Public and Private Cloud)
 {: #msp-pp-vm}

 To apply shared processor pool settings after a VM has already been managed, use the following command: